Blue Streak (Cedar Point): History

-On July 20, 2022, during Coaster Con 44, American Coaster Enthusiasts designated Blue Steak a Coaster Landmark.
+On July 20, 2022, during Coaster Con 44, American Coaster Enthusiasts designated Blue Streak a Coaster Landmark.

 Ride experience

 After a 78 ft up its lift hill, the train descends 72 ft at a 45-degree angle reaching a top speed of 40 mph.
 Riders then enter a series of two short hills which provide the ride's maximum airtime followed by a larger, third hill that slows the train slightly.
 After the next drop, the train climbs into a 180-degree turn that sends riders over a short hill followed by three medium-sized hills on its way back.
 The ride ends on the track's final brake run before returning to the station.